electrikmilk/cherri/language/index.md

 ./cherri
 ```

+{: .note }
-Move this to `/usr/local/bin/` on macOS or Linux to run from anywhere.
+You can move the binary to `/usr/local/bin/` on macOS or Linux to run it from anywhere.